HuJK/rootless_docker/README.md

 # rootless-docker
 Setup rootless docker with nvidia-gpu in one command.

 This allows all users use nvidia-docker without root nor docker group.
-All process will userns-remapped, so users won't able break the system even mount ```/``` in docker.
+All process will userns-remapped, so users won't able break the system even users mount ```/``` in docker.

 Only tested on Ubuntu 18.04 and 20.04